 A woman carrying more than one baby usually has weekly visits to the prenatal care provider throughout the third trimester.
 This gives the provider a chance to monitor the woman for pre-eclampsia, preterm labor and other conditions.

 When a woman carrying multiples isn’t monitored properly, her health and the health of the babies can be affected.
-In those cases, the woman might opt to learn about her right to seek compensation for her case.
+In those cases, the woman might opt to learn about her right to seek compensation in a Kentucky birth injury lawsuit.

 Source: American Pregnancy Association, “Prenatal Care In A Multiples Pregnancy” accessed Mar.
 12, 2015